wp-plugins/spamcaptcher/readme.txt

 = Behavior Analysis =

-As a second line of defense to our CAPTCHA service is our Behavior Analysis service that analyzes the user's behavior and returns a score that indicates how likely it is that the user is a spammer.
+As a second line of defense to our CAPTCHA is our Behavior Analysis service that analyzes the user's behavior and returns a score that indicates how likely it is that the user is a spammer.
 This score, coupled with the user's answer to the CAPTCHA, is what is used to determine whether the session should be passed, moderated, or trashed.

 == Installation ==